ZoneMinder/zoneminder/README.txt

    motion  detection  for  following  any  movement  that  the camera may make to track motion.

-   Return  Location - If you camera supports a `home' position or  presets  you can choose which preset the camera  should return to after tracking motion.
+   Return  Location - If you camera supports a 'home' position or  presets  you can choose which preset the camera  should return to after tracking motion.